byamashiro/Research_Projects/README.md

 # Deprecated Scripts
 Deprecated [scripts](https://github.com/byamashiro/Research_Projects/tree/master/Scripts/deprecated_scripts) are kept for reference.
 All scripts are working, but most do not incorporate online data fetching.
 The first [event script](https://github.com/byamashiro/Research_Projects/blob/master/Scripts/deprecated_scripts/deprecated_event.py) that used local files is included in the folder.
 The event script is highly inefficient as it reads data from year-long data files.
 This is not the desired method when pulling data from half a day, which in turn will read the entire year data.
 Old [bash scripts](https://github.com/byamashiro/Research_Projects/tree/master/Scripts/deprecated_scripts/bash_scripts) are also added to archive old/inefficient methods of collecting data and reducing.
+Most script descriptions were added to the deprecated folder.
+The omni script has the functionality of all of the deprecated scripts, and will be updated.

 ### Old Scripts
 Filename       | Type | Run Command | Functionality